crotwell/TauP/src/doc/sphinx/source/distances.rst

 the resulting station location will be calculated.
 The reverse, giving station location via :code:`--sta` and back azimuth via :code:`--baz` will calculate the event location.
-Both cases with use spherical, geocentric or goedetic calculations depending on which parameters of the :code:`--geodist` argument are given.
+Both cases with use spherical, geocentric or geodetic calculations depending on which parameters of the :code:`--geodist` argument are given.
 Spherical is the default.

 For debugging purposes, the :code:`--allindex` and :code:`--rayparamidx`